-In the five years since Laudato Si’ was released, many dioceses, parishes, parish schools, religious communities and families have embraced the call of integral ecology so that the earth is protected for future generations.
+In the years since Laudato Si’ was released, many dioceses, parishes, parish schools, religious communities and families have embraced the call of integral ecology so that the earth is protected for future generations.
 However, there is still much work to be done to protect our common home, the earth!

 To mark the 5th anniversary of Laudato Si’, Cardinal Gregory celebrated a special Mass where he announced that the archdiocese will issue an archdiocesan Laudato Si’ Action Plan.
 For the 5th anniversary of Laudato Si’, the Holy See’s Dicastery (Office) for Promoting Integral Human Development published a document that names seven ways to implement Laudato Si’.
 The Dicastery’s document serves as the framework for the Roman Catholic Archdiocese of Washington’s Laudato Si’ Action Plan.
 Through this plan, we embrace the call of Pope Francis in Laudato Si’ to work toward an integral ecology that is reflected in our personal lives and in our parishes and parish schools.